CALL OUR CLEARING HOTLINE 0800 009 3375 OR FIND OUT MORE

 Legal advice for the public

 Our students play a crucial role in providing the service by interviewing clients, undertaking research and providing advice.
-They are supervised by experienced and qualified lawyers at all times and this service is part of their training to become the lawyers of the future.
+They are fully trained, comply with professional rules of conduct that are expected by the profession and supervised by experienced and qualified lawyers at all times.
+This service is part of their training to become the lawyers of the future.

 Please see our Pro Bono Privacy Notice for information on how we use your personal information.